Flood Watch issued for Lake Mead National Recreation Area, Las Vegas Valley by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Clark by NWS

-Effective: 2022-08-09 17:18:00 PDT Expires: 2022-08-09 18:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If on or near Lake Mead, get away from the water and move indoors or inside a vehicle.
-Remember, lightning can strike out to 15 miles from the parent thunderstorm.
+Effective: 2022-08-12 14:17:00 PDT Expires: 2022-08-12 14:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+If on or near Lake Mead, get away from the water and move indoors or inside a vehicle. remember, lightning can strike out to 15 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
-Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for West central Mohave County in northwestern Arizona East central Clark County in southern Nevada * Until 615 PM PDT/615 PM MST/. * At 517 PM PDT/517 PM MST/, a severe thunderstorm was located over South Cove, or 34 miles southeast of Overton, moving northwest at 20 mph.
-HAZARD...40-50 mph wind gusts on the lake.
-Hazardous boating conditions.
+Target Area: Clark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM PDT/245 PM MST/ FOR WEST CENTRAL MOHAVE AND EAST CENTRAL CLARK COUNTIES At 216 PM PDT/216 PM MST/, a severe thunderstorm was located 10 miles northwest of Temple Bar Campground, or 22 miles east of Las Vegas Bay, moving north at 10 mph.
+HAZARD...40-50 mph gusts at Lake Mead resulting in high crests and hazardous boating conditions.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs and trees.
-Hazardous boating conditions due to enhanced wave activity. * Locations impacted include Echo Bay, Lake Mead National Recreation Area, Temple Bar Campground, Overton Beach, Echo Bay Campground, South Cove, Meadview and Temple Bar.
+IMPACT...Expect damage to roofs and trees as well as to small craft.
+Hazardous boating conditions expected.
+Locations impacted include Boulder Beach, Callville Bay Campground, Lake Mead National Recreation Area, Temple Bar Campground, Boulder Beach Campground, Callville Bay, South Cove, Meadview, Hoover Dam and Temple Bar.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0